cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 <img src="icon/model.png" width=800>

 # Experiment

 Generated various of rotation, scale, repetition and mask from an image.

-Perform a binary classification between generated images and other images.
+Self-supervised learning, that is **Find a filter that best describe the image** on feature matrix.

 <img src="icon/kid.png" width=600>

 *Kid is a character in [`Yakitate!!
 Japan`](https://en.wikipedia.org/wiki/Yakitate!!_Japan).
 You can swap his face to anyone and it will always make sense !!*

 * Tests
-  1. Test if that trained filter can generalize to images with other rotations & scales.
+  1. Test if that trained filter can generalize to images with other rotations & scales (& noise).
   2. Test if this filter can capture Kid's face in scenes that Kid appears.

-# Filter visualization

 # Discussion

 * **Pooling**

+  GlobalMaxPooling is harder to train when feature matrix is larger.
+(Filter got correct gradient only when argmax of Pooling layer is correct)

   Pooling on Direction dimension gives a vagueness to the shape of the pattern.